bonny/WordPress-Simple-History/docs/readme.md

+# Docs

+This folder is used to generated the docs at https://docs.simple-history.com/.

-Site is built using [Nextra](https://github.com/shuding/nextra).
-Documents use [MDX](https://mdxjs.com/) for formatting.
+Site is built using [Nextra](https://github.com/shuding/nextra) and the pages use [MDX](https://mdxjs.com/) for formatting.

-## Deploy
+## Local development

-Deploy is done using Dokku.
-Push to dokku repo to deploy to docs.simple-history.com.

-    $ git push dokku feature/docs:master
+- `$ nvm use` to switch Node version.
+- `$ npm run dev` to start dev server.

 ## Update list of hooks